This is going to be the best $1500 PC build that you can buy right now. We’ve spent over 25 hours on researching the best parts for this build.

 The monitor we’ve highlighted is the one that offers both, settling for a respectable 2K resolution display, but with a 144Hz refresh rate – the Acer Predator XB271HU bmiprz.
 (Is it just us, or does the ‘bmiprz’ sound like randomly mashed buttons because there was already a ‘file’ named Acer Predator XB271HU?)

+However, that’s just our opinion.
 The important thing here is to stay true to yourself.
-If what you want to do is game in 1080p and 200+ FPS, then get an Asus RoG Swift PG258Q and do just that.
+If you want an affordable TN 4K monitor, then get one – the Asus VP28UQG is one of our go-to recommendations in this case.
+And if what you want to do is game in 1080p at 200+ FPS, then get an Asus RoG Swift PG258Q and do just that.
 The possibilities truly are endless with a GPU this powerful behind the monitor, so just shop accordingly and have fun.

 Mouse: SteelSeries Rival 600

 Ah, the SteelSeries Rival 600, isn’t she a beauty?